comvn/comvn.github.io/_posts/2022-02-01-poc-mvp-prototype.md

 Here are the benefits of implementing such approaches:

-* Concept Testing: Before product development, you have the opportunity to test the idea and recognize your target audience.
+* **Concept Testing**: Before product development, you have the opportunity to test the idea and recognize your target audience.
-* Faster Development: When you’re developing a product using this approach, you need a minimum set of features.
+* **Faster Development**: When you’re developing a product using this approach, you need a minimum set of features.
 Similarly, it would require more time to deliver a complete product.
 Thus, your product development will be faster when you upgrade your app development from POC to Prototype to MVP.
-* User Loyalty: It allows users to interact with your product at the prototyping stage; you automatically generate enthusiasm and brand awareness.
+* **User Loyalty**: It allows users to interact with your product at the prototyping stage; you automatically generate enthusiasm and brand awareness.
-* Quick Feedback: You may have some expectations on how your product will look and perform, but your ideas may not connect to what the users have.
+* **Quick Feedback**: You may have some expectations on how your product will look and perform, but your ideas may not connect to what the users have.
 The earlier you get the user feedback, the quicker will be the improvement in the user demand.
-* Low-Risk Investment: Investors are more likely to fund your idea if you ensure low investment risk.
+* **Low-Risk Investment**: Investors are more likely to fund your idea if you ensure low investment risk.

 # Conclusion

->Product development is like investigating with a vision in mind.
+Product development is like investigating with a vision in mind.
 The process starts with placing the foundation right to create a POC and a prototype, supported by an MVP.
 MVP is a great example of a functional product from all these approaches.
 But that doesn’t mean the other two methods don’t influence full-stack development.

 In the explanation above, I tried to erase the thin line between poc vs mvp vs prototype to validate a successful startup product.
 Now, if you’re planning to develop a product using these approaches, hand your project to safe hands by searching for the best MVP development company.
 Make sure that it offers a dedicated MVP software development team and aims to nail down the viability and feasibility of your million-dollar product idea into a successful startup.

+# Frequently Asked Questions (FAQs)

+## Why would you launch an MVP and not a prototype?

+An MVP is a minimum version of the final product, and it’s delivered to the market right away.
+This means that it has to be simple and well-polished, without bugs or other problems.
+On the other hand, prototypes are created for the sake of finding those errors and often are far from being perfect

+## What technique can be used for planning MVP for a product?

+**Prioritization Matrix**

+This step helps you identify where you can make the most impact on the urgency of the feature.
+Using a prioritization matrix, you can decide what needs to be included in your MVP and what features can be included in later releases.

+## What comes first, pilot or MVP?
+Prototypes will have been followed to shape how the final product will work.
+Once you’ve refined these prototype designs to a point you’re happy with, the next stage will be a pilot.
+This is a stepping stone to your full launch of a minimum viable product (MVP) or service.

+## What is the difference between prototype and testing?
+A Prototype can be a test case for an idea.
+It is achieved not by building a small-scale version of a service or product but by testing several parts to unveil the various possibilities of scaling it to reach the final service or product.